 Device-independent protocols that have information theoretic security are often based on the property of \emph{self-testing} or \emph{rigidity} displayed by some non-local games.
 Suppose a non-local game is played with some unknown state and measurements.
-If these measurements and state achieve a winning probability close to the optimal winning probability of the game, then self-testing tells us the state and measurements are close to the ideal state and measurements needed to achieve the optimal winning probability for that game.
-This means that we can do cryptography with this state and measurements as though they were the ideal state and measurements.
+If these measurements and state achieve a winning probability close to the optimal winning probability of the game, then self-testing tells us the state and measurements are close to the ideal state and measurements needed to achieve the optimal winning probability for that game.\footnote{In this work, for simplicity of presentation we use the self-testing results described in~\cite{MYS12} which have closed-form expressions; however, there would be no obstacles in principle if one were to instead use the more robust bounds computed in~\cite{BNS+15} using semidefinite programming.
+The latter approach can give bounds that are quite robust to non-maximal winning probabilities on the non-local game.} This means that we can do cryptography with this state and measurements as though they were the ideal state and measurements.